jessvasq/Interior_Design_Studio/README.md

 A website for users to browse through interior design ideas, find their style and an option to create a moodboard with furniture/materials information, all in one place.

 ## Project Description
-> A website for users to browse through interior design ideas, find their style and an option to create a moodboard with furniture/materials information, all in one place.
+A website for users to browse through interior design ideas, find their style and an option to create a moodboard with furniture/materials information, all in one place.

-> General App Idea/Purpose<br />
+## General App Idea/Purpose<br />
 Help users find home decor products information and find their style/inspo to redesign their homes.

+## Products Model:
 > Models including field names and their datatypes<br />

-Products Model:
-Name: String
+- Name: String <br />
-Description: String
+- Description: String  <br />
-Image: String
+- Image: String <br />
-Price: Number
+- Price: Number <br />
-Tags/Style: String
+- Tags/Style: String <br />

-> A list of routes (e.g. `POST /pins/ allows users to post a picture of a pin`)<br />
+## A list of routes <br />
-Index
+>Index <br />
-.GET’/products/Show different interior design styles on main page’ New
+- .GET’/products/Show different interior design styles on main page’ <br />
+>New <br />
-.GET’/products/new/Allow user to input information needed to add a new product’ Delete
+- .GET’/products/new/Allow user to input information needed to add a new product’ <br />
+>Delete <br />
-.DELETE’/products/:id/Once product has been added to user’s personalized page, user will be able to delete a product’ Update
+- .DELETE’/products/:id/Once product has been added to user’s personalized page, user will be able to delete a product’ <br />
+>Update <br />
-.PUT’/products/:id/User is able to input info needed to update tags, price’ Create
+- .PUT’/products/:id/User is able to input info needed to update tags, price’ <br />
+>Create <br />
-.POST’/products/User is able to create/add new product’ Edit
+- .POST’/products/User is able to create/add new product’ <br />
+>Edit <br />
-.GET’/products/:id/edit/User is able to edit a product’s tag/price’ Show
+- .GET’/products/:id/edit/User is able to edit a product’s tag/price’ <br />
+>Show <br />
-.GET’/products/:id/Show interior design style and product details’
+- .GET’/products/:id/Show interior design style and product details’ <br />

 ## Wireframes
 >